Kaash: Reception

-Shah wrote of Jackie Shroff and Dimple Kapadia's performances that, "Jackie as the alcoholic, frustrated and angry husband and father in the first half is perfect and in the second half as the kind and caring father is even better.
-His performance here is heart rending and it rates alongside Gardish and Parinda as one of his best performances...
-Dimple Kapadia has always been an actress of substance and she pulls of this role with élan and ease...
-It is Jackie and Dimple which make this film such a classic."

-Mahesh Bhatt's directing was also received positively: "He is a master at emotional scenes as he has proven time and time again and extracts the best performances from his leading stars.
-Emotion ultimately is what makes Kaash a delight for viewing and a must see film."
+Akshay Shah of PlanetBollywood.com wrote, "Kaash is an apt depiction of emotions at its highest and finest.
+It rates alongside Anand, Mili and Khamoshi as one of the best tear jerking films in Indian cinema."

-In a 2000 article reviewing the last two decades in Hindi cinema, Bhawana Somaaya from The Hindu wrote, "Kaash... consolidates Mahesh Bhatt's position in the industry as a director to reckon with...
+In a 2000 article reviewing the last two decades in Hindi cinema, Bhawana Somaaya of The Hindu wrote, "Kaash... consolidates Mahesh Bhatt's position in the industry as a director to reckon with...
 The film recognises Dimple Kapadia and Jackie Shroff as performing artistes."
 M.L.
 Dhawan from The Tribune, while documenting the famous Hindi films of 1987, described the film as "a sensitive and sentimental melodrama", further noting that "Jackie and Dimple gave intense performances that were straight from the heart."

 Pritish Nandy, editor of The Illustrated Weekly of India, was critical of the film, calling it Bhatt's "lousiest film", but he praised the performances, noting Shroff for his "powerful performance" and writing of Kapadia, "Dimple achieves the impossible.
 Bereft of her glitzy make-up, glamour and filmi mannerisms, she comes alive as never before: beautiful, sensitive, intense.
 You almost feel you've discovered a new actress on the screen."